neondatabase/website/content/docs/guides/neon-authorize-auth0.md

 ### 1. Add Row-Level Security policies

-Below are examples of RLS policies for a **todos** table, designed to restrict access so that users can only create, view, update, or delete their own todos.
+Here are examples of implementing RLS policies for a todos table – the Drizzle example leverages the simplified crudPolicy function, while the SQL example demonstrates the use of individual RLS policies.

 <Tabs labels={["Drizzle","SQL"]}>